The Late Late Show with Craig Ferguson: Final seasons and departure

 Following the departure of Jay Leno from The Tonight Show and the late night shake-up at NBC, both Late Show and The Late Late Show struggled in the ratings against Jimmy Fallon and his successor at 12:30 a.m.
 ET/PT, Late Night with Seth Meyers.
 In April 2014, Letterman announced his plans to retire.
 CBS passed over Ferguson to choose Stephen Colbert as the new host of Late Show beginning sometime in 2015, reportedly viewing Ferguson as too much of a niche performer to succeed Letterman.
 Ferguson's contract, which expired in June 2014, stipulated that he was Letterman's successor at 11:30 and that if he was not given the position, he would be paid compensation of as much as US$10,000,000.
-Letterman's contract included the right to control the time slot that follows his and produce the Late Late Show and it was his production company (Worldwide Pants) that selected Ferguson as host and with whom his contracts were negotiated.
+Letterman's contract included the right to control the time slot that follows his and produce the Late Late Show, and it was his production company (Worldwide Pants) that selected Ferguson as host and with whom his contracts were negotiated.
 With Letterman's departure, CBS would become the sole producer of the show and it is the network that determines what is done with the time slot and with which any contract is negotiated.
 CBS had been ambiguous in regard to Ferguson's future as host of The Late Late Show.
-CBS chief executive Leslie Moonves said in an interview: "12:30 is up in the air [...]
+CBS chief executive Les Moonves said in an interview: "12:30 is up in the air [...]
 Obviously, we’re considering all sorts of candidates and women are among them.
 A woman would be great in late night."
 However, CBS Entertainment chairman Nina Tassler said that the CBS management are "big fans of Craig" and that "Craig is here and doing his show at 12.30am, and we love having him there".